 Communication with examiners after submission and before the report has been reviewed by the Research Committee, except with regard to agreeing a date for the viva, should be conducted via the supervisor, the Examination Schools or the Graduate Studies Office, rather than by the student.
 In ordinary circumstances, the examination in person (the 'viva' or viva voce examination) will usually be held in Oxford but might be held elsewhere convenient to the student and both examiners by agreement.
-In unusual circumstances, for instance where external conditions require, permission can be granted for the examination to be held remotely.
+In unusual circumstances, for instance where external conditions require,

 The examiners will discuss with the candidate the thesis itself and the wider field of research into which it falls.
 Students should note the University's requirements for the award of each degree.

 The examiners must testify that:

-- I. For the DPhil.: - i. the student possesses a good general knowledge of the particular field of learning within which the subject of the thesis falls; - ii. the student has made a significant and substantial contribution in the particular field of learning within which the subject of the thesis falls; - iii. the thesis is presented in a lucid and scholarly manner; - iv. in their opinion, the thesis merits the Degree of Doctor of Philosophy; - v. the student has presented a satisfactory abstract of the thesis.
+I. For the DPhil.:

+- i. the student possesses a good general knowledge of the particular field of learning within which the subject of the thesis falls; - ii. the student has made a significant and substantial contribution in the particular field of learning within which the subject of the thesis falls; - iii. the thesis is presented in a lucid and scholarly manner;